micag2025/Toolkit_Google_ADK/README.md

 ```
 >_Note_: This will install a handy set of command-line tools that will be useful when working with ADK.

-### Launch the ADK Web App
+### Launch the ADK Web App  / Get the app URL
 Run:
 ```
 adk web
 ```
-- It will start a local web server.
+- It will start a local web server.  / **Run the cell above and open the link in a new tab.** This launches a browser-based interface for testing and debugging.
 - Open the provided URL in a browser.
-- You can now chat with your AI Developer News + Code Assistant + HuggingFace + GitHub interactively.

-### Get the app URL

-**Run the cell above and open the link in a new tab.** This launches a browser-based interface for testing and debugging.

-When you open the interface in your browser, you'll see the Google ADK user interface.
-In the left pane, select your agent from the dropdown (app_01).
+When you open the (provided URL) interface in your browser, you'll see the Google ADK user interface.
+In the left pane, select your agent from the dropdown (app_01)
+- You can now chat with the AI Developer News + Code Assistant + HuggingFace + GitHub interactively.
 Try asking the agent a question with text.

-**You have built your very first agent!** Your agent also responds with real-time, conversational voice, not just text-to-text.
+The agent responds text-to-text with real-time.
 It thinks and provide text answer  in a natural flow.

 ### Kill ADK process
 After finishing, make sure to run the cell below to close your connection.